-Hyperparameter tuning is a common machine learning workflow that involves appropriately configuring the data, model architecture, and learning algorithm to yield an effective model.
-Hyperparameter tuning is a challenging problem in deep learning given the potentially large number of hyperparameters to consider.
+Hyperparameter tuning is the common machine learning process of selecting the data, features, model architecture, and learning algorithm to yield an effective model.
+Hyperparameter tuning is a challenging problem given the potentially large number of hyperparameters to consider.

 Should we consider features aside from the raw images in the training set?

-Would synthetic data augmentation techniques like image rotation or horizontal flipping yield a better performing model?
+Would synthetic data augmentation techniques like image rotation or horizontal flipping yield a better model?